King of Wands

 Check your expectations and abilities if the card suggests the person causing this is you; not everyone can be the leader all the time!

 Like the Queen of Wands, this is a period of energy and vitality, but this time it is pure physical and competitive energy.
-Leverage your competitive edge to increase health and fitness, but be careful you do not cause injury or exhaustion through it, as the King of Wands usually means you are consuming energy in many areas of your life as you march towards your goals!
+Leverage your competitive edge to increase health and fitness.
+Be careful that you do not cause injury or exhaustion through it, as the King of Wands usually means you are consuming energy in many areas of your life as you march towards your goals!

 Take care with health as you move forward quickly in other areas; your vision may be looking towards the horizon, but take the time to look down at your tired feet once in a while!